Adaev (horse): Description

-The Adai is classified as a steppe horse and is locally regarded as a type of the Kazakh breed, adapted for riding rather than being considered a distinct breed.
-It is more distantly related to the original Kazakh horse than the Jabe and is categorized zootechnically within the Turkoman horse group, characterized as an "Eastern Turk" type due to its crossbreeding with Turkoman horses.
+The Adai is classified as a steppe horse and is locally regarded as a type of the Kazakh horse rather than as a distinct breed.
+It is primarily adapted for riding.
+Compared with the Jabe, the Adai is more distantly related to the original Kazakh horse and is zootechnically classified within the Turkoman horse group.
+It is described as an “Eastern Turk” type, reflecting historical crossbreeding with Turkoman horses.

 There are three types of Adai: massive, medium, and light.
 Overall, the model is rather light, with a dry constitution.
-Height ranges from 1.32 m to 1.43 m according to Hendricks (2007); 1.32 m to 1.44 m according to CAB International (2016); 1.36 m to 1.40 m according to the Great Soviet Encyclopedia and the Delachaux guide.
+Height ranges from 1.32 m to 1.44 m.
 Average weight is 360 kg for females and 370 kg for males, according to the DAD-IS database.
-The foal weighs between 39 and 50 kg at birth; growth lasts 5 years on average, and is strongest during the first six months of life.
+Foals weigh between 39 and 50 kg at birth.
+Growth typically continues for about five years, with the most rapid development occurring during the first six months of life.

-The head is often Roman in profile, slender and light, with bright, wide-set eyes.
+The head is often Roman-nosed, slender and light, with bright, wide-set eyes.
 Ears are straight and agile.
 The neck is long and fine, straight and set fairly high.
 The withers are well defined and prominent, the back generally straight.
 The topline is of good quality, the body deep and the ribs rounded.
 The croup is often swollen, but well muscled.
-The hind legs are of good quality, with well-developed joints and visible tendons.
+The hindquarters are of good quality, with well-developed joints and clearly defined tendons.
 The skin is dense, and the coat grows thickly in winter.
 Some poorly bred or deficient horses have narrow chests and few bones.

-Coat colors can be very varied, from bay to chestnut, black, gray, roan and palomino.
+Coat colors are highly variable and include bay, chestnut, black, gray, roan, and palomino.

-Adai horses are typically raised in herds, known as taboons, and are well adapted to the environmental conditions of the deserts of southern Kazakhstan.
-Their ability to withstand extreme breeding conditions and their overall endurance are recognized, though they are less resilient than the Kazakh and Jabe breeds.
-Fattening capacity during the summer months has been documented, with average daily weight gains for one-year-old foals ranging from 916 grams in May-June to 667 grams in October-November, while two-year-old foals show gains of 870 to 711 grams and adult females between 750 and 600 grams.
+Adai horses are traditionally raised in large free-ranging herds, known as taboons, and are well adapted to the arid and desert environments of southern Kazakhstan.
+They are noted for their endurance and ability to tolerate harsh breeding conditions, although they are considered less resilient than the Kazakh and Jabe horses.
+Seasonal fattening capacity has been documented: average daily weight gain in one-year-old foals ranges from 916 g in May–June to 667 g in October–November; in two-year-old horses, from 870 to 711 g; and in adult mares, from 750 to 600 g.

-The breed is recognized for its high fertility, exceeding 90%.
+The Adai is characterized by high fertility rates, exceeding 90%.
 Mares start breeding at the age of two, and foals are usually born in April and May.

 Some Adais have additional gaits.
 The best Adais are agile and have light gaits.
 The stride is rather short, with some elevation of the forelegs.
 Additionally, Adai horses are known for their gentle temperament and quick attachment to their riders.